thibaultyou/prompt-library/prompts/git_commit_message_writer/view.md

 ### 📄 Description

-This prompt creates an AI assistant that writes git commit messages adhering to the Conventional Commits specification and includes appropriate emojis.
-It provides guidelines for creating clear, informative messages that effectively summarize code changes while following best practices for version control documentation.
+Creates git commit messages adhering to the Conventional Commits specification, starting with an appropriate emoji.
+The assistant analyzes the task description and code changes to generate a concise, informative message that effectively summarizes the commit while following best practices for commit message writing.

 ### 🔧 Variables

 - `{{TASK_DESCRIPTION}}`

 - `{{CODE_CHANGES}}`